Bloomberg-Beta/Manual/1 - Manual.md

 We like products we ourselves would use and understand.
 We’ve been technology buyers, software developers, founders, entry-level employees, and of course consumers of many media -- so the range of products we might use and understand is broad.

 If a product is launched, we care about how well it is doing -- the famous “traction” -- but we tend not to focus on absolute numbers.
 We focus on month-over-month (or, in earlier-stage cases, week-over-week) growth, ask questions about how different cohorts of users behave, and try to understand the per-user behavior (how much does any one user really value the product).

+Today, we believe the startups destined for greatness, in their earliest days...
++ Will choose only one model for how to sell, generally either directly to an individual or directly to a company, whereas many believe they can do both at first
++ Will choose one type of person to target as a customer, and specifically avoid trying to serve business and technical users with the same tool
++ Will choose to target customers whose businesses are thriving, and specifically avoid customers in low- or no-growth, or low-margin businesses (e.g., most online publishing)

 ### Stage